Kimsooja: Other video and film works

 For A Mirror Woman: The Sun and The Moon, commissioned by the Shiseido Art Foundation in 2008, Kimsooja filmed the sun setting and the moon rising along the beach of Goa, India.
 The artist then digitally layered an eclipse, in which the footage of the Sun and the Moon were fused together.

 In Earth – Water – Fire – Air, a multi-channel video projection that premiered at the 2009 Lanzarote Biennale, Spain, the fusion of basic elements was grasped live by the artist on the Island of Lanzarote in the Canary Island, Guatemala, and Greenland.
 Here, the concept of fusion enhanced the idea of earlier experiments in immobility, continually incarnated in the artist's persistent representation of permanence and impermanence, horizontal and vertical structures, the forward and backward movements of sewing.

-Starting in 2010, Kimsooja initiated a 16mm film project entitled Thread Routes.
-Divided into six chapters, the series unfolds as an anthropological poem that takes the act of threading as a central subject.
-It takes place in six different cultural zones around the world, its six preliminary chapters shot in Peru, Europe, India, China, North America, and North Africa.
+Thread Routes is a 16mm film project initiated by Kimsooja in 2010, entitled Thread Routes.
+Divided into six chapters, the series unfolds as an "anthropological poem" centered on the act of threading.
+Filmed across six distinct cultural regions - Peru, Europe, India, China, North America and North Africa - the project examines shared practices of textile production while exploring broader themes of labor, tradition, and cultural continuity.

 To Breathe: Invisible Mirror/ Invisible Needle, which premiered at La Fenice, Venice in 2006, was a nine-minute video projection of a color spectrum that filled the entirety of the theater's stage.
 A five-channel audio track entitled The Weaving Factory (2004) accompanied the piece, forming a couplet of inhalation and exhalation of the artist's own breathing that became increasingly less agile as the color spectrum continued its gestation.